mimno/TwelveMedievalGhostStories/english.md

 II.
 The scene is on the way from Gilling to Ampleforth, and the beck must therefore be the Holbeck, which is crossed by the present road from Gilling to Oswaldkirk, just north of Gilling railway station.
-The other places named are “ Hoggebek ” and “ Biland- banke,” which the hero of the story suggests as places of retirement for the ghost until his errand is accomplished.
-The nearest stream which can be identified with “ Hoggebek ” is the Hodge Beck, some seven or eight miles to the north-east, which runs through the ravine below Kirkdale church and joins the Dove, a tributary of the Rye, three miles south of Kirkby Moorside. “ Bilandbanke ” may be the steep hill slope above Byland Abbey, but it may refer equally to the side of the Rye valley below Old Byland.
+The other places named are “Hoggebek” and “Bilandbanke,” which the hero of the story suggests as places of retirement for the ghost until his errand is accomplished.
+The nearest stream which can be identified with “Hoggebek” is the Hodge Beck, some seven or eight miles to the north-east, which runs through the ravine below Kirkdale church and joins the Dove, a tributary of the Rye, three miles south of Kirkby Moorside.
+“Bilandbanke” may be the steep hill slope above Byland Abbey, but it may refer equally to the side of the Rye valley below Old Byland.
 In the second case, the ghost would have to go about the same distance as to the Hodge